ietf-homenet-wg/ietf-homenet-hna/draft-ietf-homenet-front-end-naming-delegation.md

 As the information is necessary for the HNA to proceed and the information is associated with the DM, this information exchange is mandatory.

-The HNA then perhaps and DNS Update operation to the DOI, updating the DOI with an NS, DS, A and AAAA records.
+The HNA then performs a DNS Update operation to the DOI, updating the DOI with an NS, DS, A and AAAA records.
 These indicates where its Synchronization Channel is.
 The DOI does not publish this NS record, but uses it to perform zone transfers.

 ## Information to build the DNSSEC chain of trust {#sec-chain-of-trust}